dariozchl/SimBA---Biometrical-Journal/README.txt

 "figures_supplementary_material.R" Make figures for supplementary material.
 "app.R"                           Script to run the shiny app version which is available online.
                                   Note that this is a computationally limited version.
-"app with bayesian model.R"       Script to run the shiny app with full functionality.
+"app_bayesian_model.R"            Script to run the shiny app with full functionality.
+"mixture_model_ttest.stan"        Stan-model for robust mixture priors

 The subfolder "figures" contains figures produced by running the corresponding script